superg3m/ckit/README.md

 		- [ ] ckit_printf("%fv\n") // (float vector) [1.0, 3.24]
 		- [ ] ckit_printf("%sv\n") // (string vector) ["Stuff in here", "Hello"]
 		- [ ] ckit_printf("%cv\n") // (char vector) ['y', 'f']

-I need to be able to overwrite memory tags of things like linked lists and stuff like that

-Hey the memory tag allocation system is somehow missing one internal object when calcualting it for the arena